qr kod na stranku

 aggregate replacement ratio – females20220.46

-demographic pyramid RS Serbia
+population pyramid of RS Serbia

 Employment by sectors, Serbia